-- Alcohol damages the lining of the digestive tract and promotes ulceration of the tissues, thus it should be completely avoided.
+- Alcohol is harmful to the lining of your digestive tract and can cause ulceration.
+It should therefore be avoided.

 Home Remedies For Stomach Ulcers

-These natural supplements along with an improved lifestyle and adequate diet may help to address all the aspects of stomach ulcers.
-Biogetica combines all these natural remedies to target stomach ulcers in an integrated manner from its root cause so that effects can last for a long time.
-All the Biogetica products are strongly backed up with clinical data from Ayurveda and Homeopathy and are supported by modern research and clinical trials.
+Natural supplements, along with a healthy lifestyle and a balanced diet, may be able to help treat all aspects of stomach ulcers.
+Biogetica combines all of these natural remedies in a way that targets stomach ulcers from the root cause, so their effects can last a long time.
+All Biogetica products have been backed by clinical data derived from Ayurveda, Homeopathy, and modern research.

-If you want to know natural, safe, and effective natural remedies for improving your digestive system with regards to stomach ulcers or consult a doctor for free, please click on the link https://www.biogetica.com/is-there-any-treatment-to-cure-peptic-ulcers#overview
+If you want to know natural, safe, and effective natural remedies for improving your digestive system with regard to stomach ulcers or consult a doctor for free, please click here.